 Mrs. Dunning is married to Douglas Dunning, a local attorney, and they have two grown children.
 She plays golf, tennis, practices yoga, and cycles as often as she can and is an early morning regular at the Moorer YMCA.

 Jacquitta Powell Green is the Vice President of Northside Exchange.
-She has served on the boards of Volunteer Mobile, the National Check Cashier Association, the City of Prichard Chamber, Leadership Mobile and as the Nominations Chair of Delta Sigma Theta, Inc. and Services to Youth Chair/Greater Mobile Chapter of the LJNKS, Inc. Jacquitta Powell Green is a graduate of Alabama A & M University and Springhill College.
+She has served on the boards of Volunteer Mobile, the National Check Cashier Association, the City of Prichard Chamber, Leadership Mobile and as the Nominations Chair of Delta Sigma Theta, Inc. and Services to Youth Chair/Greater Mobile Chapter of the LJNKS, Inc. Mrs. Green is a graduate of Alabama A & M University and Springhill College.
 She also serves on the Board of Directors for CNB Bancorp, Inc.

-Christopher Sylvester, graduate of the University of Mobile, is the Executive Vice-President Information Technology Modular Housing Division and on the Board of Directors for the Mitchell Company, Inc. and its affiliates.
-He has served as the President of the Association of Information Technology Professionals, a volunteer golf coach at Vigor High School and on the Board of Trustees for The Mitchell Company LPGA Tournament of Champions and the Nike Tour Championship.
-He currently serves on Board of Education for St. Pius X Catholic School, the Board of Directors for Commonwealth National Bank, the Board of Directors for CNB Bancorp, Board of Directors for Alabama School of Math and Science, Board of Directors for Camp Rap-A-Hope, as the director for Junior Golf Association of Mobile and in the Greater Mobile Chapter of 100 Black men of America.
+Christopher Sylvester, graduate of the University of Mobile, is the Executive Vice-President of Information Technology Modular Housing Division and on the Board of Directors for the Mitchell Company, Inc. and its affiliates.
+He has served as the President of the Association of Information Technology Professionals, on the Board of Trustees for The Mitchell Company LPGA Tournament of Champions and the Nike Tour Championship.
+He is a volunteer golf coach at Vigor High School.
+He currently serves on Board of Education for St. Pius X Catholic School, the Board of Directors for Commonwealth National Bank, the Board of Directors for CNB Bancorp, Inc. Bancorp, Board of Directors for Alabama School of Math and Science, Board of Directors for Camp Rap-A-Hope, as the director for Junior Golf Association of Mobile and in the Greater Mobile Chapter of 100 Black Men of America.

 Commonwealth National Bank, Member FDIC.
 Equal Housing Lender © 2012 Commonwealth National Bank Corporation.
 All rights reserved.